-- The Counter-Terrorism Act 2015 - The Protection of Freedom Acts (2012) - The Prevent Strategy (2011) - Prevent Duty Guidance for Further Education (2015) - All Wales Child Protection Procedures (2008) - Keeping Learners Safe (2015) Circular No: 158/2015 - Safeguarding Children: Working together under the Children Act Circular No:12/2007 - Complaints Procedures for School Governing Bodies in Wales 2012 - Safeguarding Vulnerable Groups Act 2006 - Respecting others: anti-bullying guidance 2003 - Safeguarding Children in Education: handling allegations of abuse against teachers and other staff Circular no:009/2014 - Social Services and Well-being (Wales) Act 2014 (Part 7 of the Act relates to safeguarding)
+- The Protection of Freedom Acts (2012) - The Prevent Strategy (2011) - Prevent Duty Guidance for Further Education (2015) - All Wales Child Protection Procedures (2008) - Keeping Learners Safe (2015) Circular No: 158/2015 - Safeguarding Children: Working together under the Children Act Circular No:12/2007 - Complaints Procedures for School Governing Bodies in Wales 2012 - Safeguarding Vulnerable Groups Act 2006 - Respecting others: anti-bullying guidance 2003 - Safeguarding Children in Education: handling allegations of abuse against teachers and other staff Circular no:009/2014 - Social Services and Well-being (Wales) Act 2014 (Part 7 of the Act relates to safeguarding)

-Consideration will be given to other relevant bodies such as Cardiff and Vale Local Safeguarding Children Board and the South Wales Child Protection Forum (SWCPF).
-In relation to protecting adult at risks, consideration will be given to the South Wales Safeguarding Adults Strategic Management Board (SWAP) and the Improving Social Care in Wales South Wales Forum (SSIA).
+Consideration will be given to other relevant bodies such as Cardiff and Vale Local Safeguarding Children Boardand the South Wales Child Protection Forum (SWCPF).
+In relation to protecting vulnerable adults, consideration will be given to the South Wales Safeguarding Adults Strategic Management Board (SWAP) and the Improving Social Care in Wales South Wales Forum (SSIA).

-Revision No: 3
+Revision No: 2

-Date Revised: 12/12/17
+Date Revised: 13/10/16

-Date Next Revision Due: 12/12/18
+Date Next Revision Due: 13/10/17